polinchw/nginx/README.md

 ## Add html files

-Shell into nginx pod an place you htmls under this directory:
+Shell into the nginx pod (web-0) and place you htmls under this directory:

 /usr/share/nginx/html